Before you read our Cricut Explore Air review, please note:

-Since its release back in February 2015, the Cricut Explore Air electronic cutting machine has been making waves among the craft cutting community.
+Since its release back in February 2015, the Cricut Explore Air (available to buy on Amazon) has been making waves among the craft cutting community.

 We think it’s one of the best craft cutters out there for beginners.